Kanye West to buy conservative social media platform Parler

 Even among the new breed of largely right-wing, far-right and libertarian social apps that purport to support free speech by having looser rules and moderation, Parler’s user base is tiny — and with competition only increasing for the relatively small swath of mostly older people who want to discuss politics online, there is no clear roadmap to growing it beyond a niche platform chasing crumbs left by mainstream social media.

-Parlement Technologies, which owns the platform, and West said Monday the acquisition should be completed in the fourth quarter, but details like price were not disclosed.
+Parlement Technologies, which owns Parler, and West said Monday the acquisition should be completed in the fourth quarter, but the price and other details were not disclosed.
 Parlement Technologies said the agreement includes the use of private cloud services via Parlement’s private cloud and data center infrastructure.

-Parler restructured its business last month to form Parlement Technologies, which it said is to become the “world’s premier free speech technology infrastructure and platform.”
+Parler restructured its business last month to form Parlement Technologies, which it said aims to become the “world’s premier free speech technology infrastructure and platform.”
 This means that rather than running a single platform such as Parler, the company wants to provide services to other niche sites that are often deemed too extreme for mainstream tech companies to support.
-It’s not clear if the deal with Ye was already in the works when Parler announced the restructuring in September, and Parlement did not immediately return a message for comment.
+A Parlement spokesperson said the deal with West was not yet in the works when the company was restructured and the two transactions are separate.

 Ye was blocked from posting on Twitter and Instagram a week ago over antisemitic posts that the social networks said violated their policies.
 In one post on Twitter, Ye said he would soon go “death con 3 on JEWISH PEOPLE,” according to internet archive records, making an apparent reference to the U.S. defense readiness condition scale known as DEFCON.